Stephen Albert

 Stephen Joel Albert (6 February 1941 – 27 December 1992) was an American composer.
-He is best known for his Symphony No. 1 RiverRun (1983) and Cello Concerto (1990) written for Yo-Yo Ma, both of which won a Pulitzer Prize for Music.
+He is best known for his Pulitzer Prize winning Symphony No. 1 RiverRun (1983) and his Cello Concerto (1990), written for Yo-Yo Ma.
 He died suddenly in a 1992 automobile accident, having just sketched out his Second Symphony.
 The work was subsequently completed by Sebastian Currier, and his death sparked musical tributes from composer colleagues such as Aaron Jay Kernis and Christopher Rouse.

 Life and career

 Born in New York City, Albert began his musical training on the piano, French horn, and trumpet as a youngster.
 He first studied composition at the age of 15 with Elie Siegmeister, and enrolled two years later at the Eastman School of Music, where he studied with Darius Milhaud and Bernard Rogers (1958–1960) Following composition lessons in Stockholm with Karl-Birger Blomdahl, Albert studied with Joseph Castaldo at the Philadelphia Musical Academy (BM 1962); in 1963 he worked with George Rochberg at the University of Pennsylvania.
 In 1965 he won a Rome Fellowship to study in Rome at the American Academy.

 From 1985 to 1988 he worked as the Seattle Symphony's composer-in-residence.

 His notable students included Daniel Asia and Dan Coleman.

 Albert was killed in an automobile accident in Truro, Massachusetts on Cape Cod on 27 December 1992.